mikepk/botocore/docs/source/reference/services/servicecatalog.rst

       - *(dict) --*

-        The parameter key-value pairs used to provision a product.
+        Information about a parameter used to provision a product.

         - **Key** *(string) --*

-          The ``ProvisioningArtifactParameter.ParameterKey`` parameter from  DescribeProvisioningParameters .
+          The parameter key.

         - **Value** *(string) --*

-          The value to use for provisioning.
-Any constraints on this value can be found in ``ProvisioningArtifactParameter`` for ``Key`` .
+          The parameter value.